si-medbif/AI-MD-variant-calling/README.md

 This repository contains scripts and information for doing variant detection on a HPC cluster with GPU support.
 Input data can be either whole genome sequence (WGS) or whole exome sequence (WES).
 Currently there is a section on somatic variant detection, with germline detection being added at a later date.

 The GPU software used in this project is from NVIDIA and is called CLARA PARABRICKS Pipelines.
 The pipeline cover analysis from read data (FASTQ-files) to called variants (VCF-files).
-For the full documentation including any additional options and updates, please visit [NVIDIA CLARA PARABRICKS](https://docs.nvidia.com/clara/parabricks/v3.6/text/software_overview.html)
+For the full documentation including any additional options and updates, please visit [NVIDIA CLARA PARABRICKS](https://docs.nvidia.com/clara/parabricks/3.7.0/index.html)

 The pipelines for calling germline and somatic variants are further described via the links below.

+*Note:* All scripts and documentation was created with Parabricks version 3.6.
+The current Parabricks version on the server is 3.7 so there might be minor differences.

 ## Getting started